Ex Astris Scientia

 Q: Can you tell me who did what in which episode and why?

 A: Dammit, Jim, I'm a Trekker, not an encyclopedia.
-There are fabulous search engines, to start with.
-And speaking of an Encyclopedia, this is the one book you have to buy if you are full of questions about Star Trek.
+There are fabulous search engines to start with.
+And speaking of an Encyclopedia, this is the one book you ought to buy if you are full of questions about Star Trek.
 In addition, there is Memory Alpha, the biggest Trek database to exist.

 Q: Can you tell me where to find information about conventions in Central Wyoming, what are the specs of the Premonition class from Armada or where to buy Vulcan ears?

-A: No. There are limits to what I can and what I like to find out for you.
+A: I have no idea.
+There are limits to what I can and what I would like to find out.

 Q: Do Starfleet Marines exist?